philcallister/ticker-elixir/README.md

 # ticker-elixir

+**ticker-elixir** is an example Elixir OTP app which periodically pulls quotes for configured symbols.
+In this example, quotes are pulled from the defunct, but still available, Google Finance API.
+Additiionly, quotes can be simulated (the current default).
+Retrieved quotes are stored within individual symbol GenServers.
+These quotes are then rolled up into time-frame intervals using ETS tables, stored within additional GenServers, all supervised by OTP.

+To broadcast quote/time-frame information, callbacks can be configured to notify of updates.
+These callbacks are how the **ticker-phoenix** application captures quotes/time-frames and publishes them to Phoenix channels.

-**ticker-elixir** is an example Elixir OTP app which periodically pulls configured quotes from the (defunct but still available) Google Finance API or simulates quotes, then stores these quotes within symbol GenServers.
-Callbacks can be configured to notify when quotes or time-frame intervals have been updated.
-While currently not implemented at this time, it might be interesting to build an adapter layer to configure the OTP app for different quote APIs.
+While currently not implemented at this time, it might be interesting to build an adapter layer to configure this OTP app to consume different quote endpoints.
+Obviously, Google Finance is just a very simple example, but there's no reason why professional quality feeds couldn't be consumed.

+A **huge** missing piece to this puzzle is that historical data is currently only stored within ETS.
+The 2nd phase will be to wire this into Cassandra, a perfect solution for time-based historical data.
+Stay tuned!

 To see the **ticker-elixir** app in action, head over to
 - [ticker-phoenix](https://github.com/philcallister/ticker-phoenix) Elixir Phoenix app